drio-inc/client/README.md

 yarn build
 ```

-This will build the project for both the SaaS admin and Root admin.
+This will build the project for the SaaS admin, Root admin, and Logistics app.

 To start the production server, run the following command: